arya-2001/aggression-detection-NLP/README.md

-# Aggressive and Offensive Language Detection for Cyber Trolling using NLP
+# Aggressive and Offensive Language Detection for Identifying Cyber Trolling using NLP

 ## 📌 Overview